GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 Also, just because you are leading the team that does not mean you know more than your team.
 You should lean on these experienced developers (and junior developers) for their insights and take on their advice and suggestions on board.
 Their knowledge and wisdom can be a major asset.

-As long as you are respectful towards all those who report to you, and don't make demands and you don't view your position as one that is "above" others, you should be fine.
+As long as you are respectful towards all those who report to you, and don't make demands, and you don't view your position as one that is "above" others, you should be fine.

 ## Block Out Your Calendar